femiosinowo/msba/README.md

 This wiki describes the details of deploying a LAMP application  - Wordpress in Openshift

 ## Stack
-1. OpenShift
+1. OpenShift Container Platform
-2. Wordpress
+2. Wordpress (PHP Application)
-2. PHP/MySQL
+2. MySQL Database
-3. Docker
+3. Docker - Using S2i.

 ## Docker
 ### Docker images